牛蜱熱

 cattle tick fever

-🔹Anti-cattle tick neck drops
+🔹 Anti-tick neck drops

-🔹Manage your dogs
+🔹Manage your dog

-🔹Search for cattle ticks
+🔹Search for ticks

 ==================

-Reservations and inquiries: ☎️ 2393 2070 (press 1 word)
+Reservation and Enquiry: ☎️ 2393 2070 (by 1 word)

-24-hour emergency department: ☎️ 5931 9764
+24-hour emergency room: ☎️ 5931 9764

 WhatsApp:

-🤳 9629 8860 (vaccination, medication ordering and medical appointment)
+🤳 9629 8860 (for vaccination, medication and consultation appointments)

-🤳 6097 0426 (online store order inquiry)
+🤳 6097 0426 (Online store order inquiry)

 website: 🌐 www.npv.org.hk